JS-Produksiyon/moc-character-db/README.md

 * English (US)
 * Turkish

-> Please note: the database will work in a given localized language.
-It will NOT allow switching back and forth between languages!
-Once you select a language on setup the entire database will be populated with entries for that language only.
+> **Please note:** the database will work in a given localized language. *It will NOT allow switching back and forth between languages!* Once you select a language on setup the entire database will be populated with entries for that language only.
 This is especially true for the relationships.

-To localize to a new language, execute the following command from the repository root:
+To translate the database into a new language, please consult the [TRANSLATION.md](TRANSLATION.md) file.

-    pybabel init -i ./app/languages/messages.pot -d ./app/languages -l [language]

-Translate the strings in the .po file and then compile using:

-    pybabel compile -d ./app/languages

-Once these have been compiled, edit `app/static/setup_strings.js` to add the new language to the strings stored there.

-Extracting strings (from repository root):

-    pybabel extract -F babel.cfg -o ./app/languages/messages.pot ./app

-Updating existing translation strings:

-     pybabel update -i ./app/languages/messages.pot -d ./app/languages -l [language]
+---

 Port: 13153 = moc

 ---
-Updated: 2024-09-03
+Updated: 2024-12-02